francescogerardomarra/its/learning/docker/docker-compose/component/volume/conf-opt/driver_opt/definition/definition.md

 - `driver_opts` is a key under the `volumes` section in a Docker Compose file;
 - it specifies options to configure the volume driver;
-- each option is defined as a key-value pair, where the key represents the specific configuration parameter and the value is the configuration value;
+- each option is defined as a key-value pair, where the key represents the specific configuration parameter, and the value is the configuration value;

 - it is primarily used when the volume driver requires specific settings, such as storage location or size limits;